 Sometimes it’s easier to start with what counselling is not… Counselling is not about me telling you what to do, or giving you advice (although I do offer suggestions and encouragement), or diagnosing you with a mental illness and dispensing treatment from on high.
 Counselling sessions are a safe, quiet space, where you can open up on a regular basis and talk about whatever you need to talk about without fear of being judged or rejected, and where you can begin to explore new possibilities for your life.
 It’s respectful and supportive and goes at your own pace.

 That’s impossible to say for certain.
 I’ve seen amazing transformations happen for some clients in just a few sessions, while others may need ongoing support for months or even years.
+The couples counselling program I offer runs for 8 sessions.
 A lot depends on what you want to get out of the process and to some extent what you’re willing to put into it.
 A lot of ‘therapy’ happens in between sessions, as thoughts and feelings are processed or new behaviours are practiced.
 We talk about your goals for therapy in the first session.

 What’s said in the counselling relationship is confidential, because this is the way to build trust in the therapeutic relationship between you and your counsellor.
 There are important exceptions to this though when it comes to imminent risk to life or involvement in very serious criminal activity such as terrorism, abuse of children and vulnerable adults, or drug-dealing.
 I also undertake regular clinical supervision as part of my professional fitness-to-practice, but client identities are protected at all times.
 If you’d like to know more before booking, please contact me.